aiven/aiven-docs/docs/products/mysql/howto/migrate-database-mysqldump.md

 Identifiers](https://dev.mysql.com/doc/refman/5.7/en/replication-gtids-concepts.html)
 (GTIDs) with InnoDB use the `--set-gtid-purged=OFF` [option](https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html#option_mysqldump_set-gtid-purged).
-The reason is that GTID\'s are not available with MyISAM.
+The reason is that GTID's are not available with MyISAM.
 :::

 ## Restore the data